China must close suicide 'loophole' for corrupt officials: academic

 Just 37 percent of officials who commit suicide actually suffer from psychological or other pressure, Lin said.

-Some officials may kill themselves to avoid becoming witnesses in bigger cases, she added, saying authorities in China must take measures to “close that loophole”.
+Some officials may kill themselves to avoid becoming witnesses in bigger cases, he added, saying authorities in China must take measures to “close that loophole”.

-“It might be difficult to change the principles, such as ending prosecution against dead suspects, but at least disciplinary investigations should continue against them, and dig deep into their background,” she said.
+“It might be difficult to change the principles, such as ending prosecution against dead suspects, but at least disciplinary investigations should continue against them, and dig deep into their background,” he said.

 “Only when corrupt officials realize that committing suicide will no longer protect their illegal income will they give up the idea.”